Key Points

-• RPS measures total revenue generated per user visit, providing a clearer picture of visitor value than page-based metrics
+• RPS measures total revenue generated per user visit, providing a clearer picture of visitor value than traditional page-based metrics like RPM

-• Modern content consumption (infinite scroll, video-heavy layouts) makes RPS more relevant than ever as users consume more content with fewer technical "pageviews"
+• Modern content consumption patterns (infinite scroll, video-heavy layouts) make RPS more relevant than ever as users consume more content with fewer technical "pageviews"

-• Traffic sources dramatically impact RPS—direct visitors often generate 2-3× more revenue than social media referrals
+• Traffic sources dramatically impact RPS results with direct visitors often generating 2-3× more revenue than social media referrals

-• Content journeys that encourage natural exploration through internal linking and recommendations significantly increase RPS
+• Content journeys that encourage natural exploration through internal linking and recommendations significantly increase session value

 • Smart ad refresh strategies based on engagement signals boost impression opportunities without requiring additional pageviews